 OCS Therapists are some of the true leaders in medicine in regards to musculoskeletal pathologies.
 In a study performed by Childs, et. al. (2005) testing the knowledge of a diverse group of medical professionals in management of musculoskeletal pathologies found that, “experienced physical therapists had higher levels of knowledge in managing musculoskeletal conditions than medical students, physician interns and residents and all physician specialists except for orthopaedists.

 Physical therapists in the Bodies in Balance Team strive to provide the most effective care to its patients, thus continued learning and training is vitally important.
-As of 2018, Bodies in Balance PT Team is proud to have 10 Orthopaedic Board Certified Therapists, 1 Board certified Clinical Therapist, and 1 Board certified Neuro Clinical Therapist!
+As of 2018, Bodies in Balance PT Team is proud to have 10 Orthopaedic Board Certified Therapists and 1 Board certified Neuro Clinical Therapist!

 Our therapists have completed coursework in: